Vector and Matrix Optimal Mass Transport: Theory, Algorithm, and Applications: Introduction

 As the third contribution of this paper, we implement the proposed method on a CUDA GPU and present several applications.
 The proposed algorithms' simple structure allows us to effectively utilize the computing capability of the CUDA architecture, and we demonstrate this through our experiments.
 We furthermore release the code for scientific reproducibility.

 The rest of the paper is structured as follows.
 In Section \ref{sec:OMT} we give a quick review of the classic OMT theory, which allows us to present the later sections in an analogous manner and thereby outline the similarities and differences.
 In Section \ref{sec:vectorOMT} and Section \ref{sec:matrixOMT} we present the vector and matrix-valued OMT problems and state a few theoretical results.
 In Section \ref{s-duality-proof}, we present and prove the analytical results.
-In Section \ref{sec:algorithm}, we present the algorithm.
+In Section \ref{s:alg-prelim}, we discuss preliminaries we need for Section \ref{sec:algorithm}, where we present the algorithm.
 In Section \ref{sec:examples}, we present the experiments and applications.